nextcloud/documentation/user_manual/files/filesweb.rst

 When enabled by your administrator, you can share files or folders on ownCloud with a local user, group, or any person online with a public link.
-Shared files and folders are labeled with overlay icons the triangular share icon, and the status *Shared* in the file or folder row.
+Shared files and folders are labeled with the triangular share icon, and the status *Shared* in the file or folder row.

 To create a local share with other users or groups on your ownCloud server: